A gum inflammation (gingivitis) usually doesn’t cause any major problems at first.

 Bacteria and tartar in the gum pockets can cause further inflammations.
-In , the attacks the soft tissue and bone that supports the teeth and keeps them in place.
+In periodontitis, the inflammation attacks the soft tissue and bone that supports the teeth and keeps them in place.
 If it gets worse, it may also attack and break down the jawbone around the teeth.
 This can expose a part of the roots of the teeth.
 Over time, the teeth may become loose, making it harder or painful to chew.
 If that happens, they might have to be removed.

 Periodontitis progresses in episodes: There are short phases where tissue is destroyed, and longer phases where the disease doesn’t progress, or where the tissue even recovers a bit.
-But doesn’t go away again on its own.
+But periodontitis doesn’t go away again on its own.

 One way to detect gum disease is by having a dental check-up.
 In Germany, statutory health insurances cover the costs of general dental check-ups twice a year, where the dentist inspects the teeth and gums.

-The insurers also pay for a test for (called periodontal and recording) once every two years.
+The insurers also pay for a screening test for periodontitis (called periodontal screening and recording) once every two years.
 Here your mouth is checked tooth by tooth for possible gum pockets using a special instrument called a periodontal probe.
 The dentist also looks for signs of bleeding, tartar (calculus), receding gums, and loose teeth.

-If the dentist suspects that you might have , other examinations will be necessary – for example, x-rays to find out whether any bone tissue has been broken down.
+If the dentist suspects that you might have periodontitis, other examinations will be necessary – for example, x-rays to find out whether any bone tissue has been broken down.

 If bacterial plaque is not removed, the gums can become inflamed within just a few days.
 And plaque can harden and develop into tartar.